atarancon/PowerBallNumberRecognizer/README.md

 ## System:
+ * Raspberry pi tested
- Raspberry pi tested,  but could be any other linux or windows machine
+ * Could be any other linux or windows machine

 ## Requirements:
 * Library : OpenCV, Tessarac, imutils,  PIL